Leading With Technology Roadmaps

 This course is for anyone who plans for and around technology.
 It’s designed to be equally applicable to team leaders and rockstar “departments of one.”

 Emilio Arocho operates at the intersection of technology, business strategy, and mission.
 For over a decade he has activated nonprofits to better architect business strategy and system design using data.

 Emilio has considerable experience in completing business transformation initiatives and managing teams who do the same, building strong data culture within organizations, developing software products, implementing CRMs, and more.

 Emilio currently works as the Senior Director of Managed Services at Association Analytics.
-He also serves on the executive committee of the Nonprofit Technology Network (NTEN) Board of Directors, and regularly conducts speaking and writing engagements with NTEN and other esteemed organizations, including the American Society of Association Executives (ASAE) and the Institute for Credentialing Excellence.
+He also serves on the executive committee of NTEN's Board of Directors, and regularly conducts speaking and writing engagements with NTEN and other esteemed organizations, including the American Society of Association Executives (ASAE) and the Institute for Credentialing Excellence.

 Prior to joining Association Analytics, Emilio held leadership positions with Nimble AMS, a Community Brands company, National Association for Healthcare Quality (NAHQ), Food and Drug Law Institute (FDLI), and additional amazing nonprofit organizations.

 Earn While You Learn - Professional Credits